MCAS

 March 4, 2024

-In an effort to help you notice common triggers, below are 10 non-food and 10 food triggers that commonly provoke mediator release in those with MCAS.
+In an effort to help you notice common MCAS triggers, below are 10 non-food and 10 food triggers that commonly provoke mast cell mediator release and can result in mast cell disease.

 10 Non-Food Triggers of Mast Cell Activation Syndrome

-If you’re struggling or suspect you have MCAS, it’s in your best interest to reduce your exposure to these triggers, including:
+If you’re struggling or suspect you have MCAS, it’s in your best interest to reduce your exposure to these common triggers and minimize your chances for mast cell disorders.

 1. Extreme temperatures – either hot or cold